SCCA RallyCross

 RallyCross, also known as RallyX, is a type of car competition in the United States and Canada, sanctioned by Sports Car Club of America (SCCA).
 It is a timed event that involves solo driving on grass or dirt and can be considered "autocross on the dirt."
 As with autocross, the emphasis is on driver skill and handling rather than absolute speed, with frequent corners generally keeping speeds below 60 mph (100 km/h).
-In many ways RallyCross is to rally racing as autocross is to road racing.
+In many ways, RallyCross is to rally racing as autocross is to road racing.

 Influences

-The American form of RallyCross has many influences.
-The name itself implies falsely a close connection with the European Rallycross format, since 2010 in the United States driven under the tag RallyCar U.S. Rallycross, where up to six cars race side by side on a prepared mixed-terrain circuit.
-RallyCross also has close ties to competition stage rally.
-It is often looked to as an inexpensive primer for stage competition.
-RallyCross is much safer (due to the lower speeds, separation from other vehicles, and closer proximity to aid) and less expensive environment to develop or perfect driving skills that World Rally Championship or Paris-Dakar Rally drivers use.
+SCCA RallyCross is separate from the wheel-to-wheel motorsport of rallycross, which commonly takes place on purpose built circuits in Europe.
+RallyCross also has close ties to competition stage rally, and is seen as a more attainable form of dirt racing.
+RallyCross is performed in a safer environment than stage rally, due to the lower speeds, proximity to aid, and larger run-off areas.